amazon-ion/ion-docs/cookbook.md

     { level1:{ level2:{ level3:"foo" }, x:2 }, y:[a,b,c] }
 ```

-Pretty-printing results in the following output:
+Pretty-printing results in output similar to the following:

 ```
     {